 - a.
 Establish Industry Councils - 1.
+Each Job Corps center must establish a Center Industry Council.

+Members of the council will be appointed by the Center Director in consultation with the staff who performs the BCL functions. - 2.
+Where it can be justified that a single Industry Council can more effectively represent employers for more than one center and/or represent multiple labor markets to which students will return, the Regional Office may approve such an arrangement.

+b.
+Composition

-Each Job Corps center must establish an Industry Council.
-Members of the Council will be appointed by the Center Director in consultation with the staff who perform the BC Liaison functions. - 2.
-Where it can be justified that a single Industry Council can more effectively represent employers for more than one center and/or represent multiple labor markets to which students will return, the Regional Office may approve such an arrangement. - b.
-Composition - 1.
-A majority of the council must be local and distant employers who have substantial management, hiring, or policy responsibility, and represent businesses with employment opportunities that reflect the employment opportunities in the communities where students seek employment. - 2.
-Other members must include representatives of labor organizations (where present) and/or other organizations representing employees, education partners, and students and graduates of Job Corps.
-Efforts should be made to include representatives from local WIBs as well. - c.
-Responsibilities - 1.
-The CIC will work closely with all applicable local boards to identify and recommend to the Center Director appropriate career technical training for the center, and will meet at least once every 6 months to:
+- 1. A majority of the council must be local and distant employers who have substantial management, hiring, or policy responsibility, and represent businesses with employment opportunities that reflect the employment opportunities in the communities where students seek employment. - 2.
+Other members must include representatives of labor organizations (where present) and/or other organizations representing employees, and students and graduates of Job Corps.
+Efforts should be made to include representatives from local WIBs as well.

+c.
+Responsibilities

+1. The Industry Council will work closely with all applicable local boards to identify and recommend to the Center Director appropriate career technical training for the center, and will meet at least once every 6 months to:

-- (a) Review relevant labor market information to identify employment opportunities in communities where graduates will seek employment, and the skills and education necessary for those employment opportunities. - (b) Reevaluate labor market information and recommend appropriate changes in center career technical training offerings and/or curricula. - 2.
-Center Directors must: - (a) Maintain regular contact and share information with council members. - (b) Provide recommendations made by the council to the Regional Office at a minimum of once every 6 months. - (c) Document attendance and recommendations of the Industry Council.
+- (a) Review relevant labor market information to identify employment opportunities in communities where graduates will seek employment, and the skills and education necessary for those employment opportunities. - (b) Reevaluate labor-market information and recommend appropriate changes in center career technical training offerings and/or curricula.

+2. Center Directors must:

+- (a) Maintain regular contact and share information with council members; - (b) Provide recommendations made by the council to the Regional Office at least once every 6 months; - (c) Document attendance and recommendations of the Industry Council.